taolicd/taolicd.github.io/_posts/2023-03-10-VSCode-extensions-techwriter.md

 ### Style and spell checking

-* **Vale**: For configuration steps, see my 2023-03-09 post "Install and Configure the Vale CLI to work with Visual Studio Code".
+* **Vale**: Vale is an excellent style and grammar linter.
+For configuration steps, see my 2023-03-09 post [Install and Configure the Vale CLI to work with Visual Studio Code](https://taolicd.github.io/2023/03/09/configure-vale-for-VSCode.html).

 * **Code Spell Checker**: This tool is helpful for catching spelling errors in code blocks.
 Vale ignores code blocks as far as I know.

 ### Other useful extensions

-* **Swagger Viewer**: For preview Swagger and OpenAPI yml files in VS Code.
+* **Swagger Viewer**: For preview Swagger and OpenAPI YML files in VS Code.
+*
 * **Word Count**: For counting the number of words in your file.
+*
 * **Office Viewer**: To view MS Word, Excel etc in VS Code.
+*
 * **Prettier**: Code formatter.
+*
 * **Thunder client**: Lightweight REST API client in VS Code.
+*
 * **VSCode-Pandoc**: To render PDF, Word, or HTML in VS Code.
 You still need to install pandoc separately as the prerequisite.
+*
 * **Readability check**: To display the readability score of text in plain text or Markdown files.

 ### Caveat
 Do not install too many extensions.
 Having too many extensions might slow down the performance drastically.
-At one point, I had to un-install VS Code including all the extensions and reinstall it to resolve the performance issue.